MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 - IT_Sharepoint_Server_Top
 - Strat_SP_server
 ms.custom:
-description: "Learn about the features and functionality that is deprecated or removed in SharePoint Server Subscription Edition."
+description: "Learn about the features and functionalities that are deprecated or removed in SharePoint Server Subscription Edition."
 ---

-# What's deprecated or removed from SharePoint Server Subscription Edition
+# What's deprecated or removed from SharePoint Server Subscription Edition?

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-Learn about the features and functionality that is deprecated or removed in SharePoint Server Subscription Edition.
+Learn about the features and functionalities that are deprecated or removed in SharePoint Server Subscription Edition.

-Deprecated features are included in SharePoint Server Subscription Edition for compatibility with previous product versions.
-For information about new features in SharePoint Server Subscription Edition, see [New and improved features in SharePoint Server Subscription Edition](new-and-improved-features-in-sharepoint-server-subscription-edition.md).

 ## Definitions